thelokeshgoel00/MovieRatingPrediction/README.md

-# Movie Rating Prediction Using Naive Bayes
+# Movie Rating Prediction Using Naive Bayes and Multivariate Bernaulli
-Naive Bayes Custom Made Algorithm is used. <br>
+2 algorithms are separated in different files.
+Both will do similar work<br>
 In this Movie Rating Prediction I will be using Reviews along with their labels in csv format to train.<br>
 ## Dataset Cleaning
 For all the strings of review we will do: